DevOluwaseun/Ticketly/README.md

 # 🎫 Ticketly – Real-Time Ticketing & Chat Support App

-**Ticketly** is a full-stack ticketing system that allows users to create support tickets and chat with agents in real-time.
-It features authentication, role-based access, and secure Socket.IO messaging — perfect for customer service teams and support workflows.
+**Ticketly** is a plug-and-play customer support solution designed for small business owners.
+It enables them to handle customer queries and complaints through a unified system that combines real-time chat and ticket management.
+Each business can integrate their support page into a website or social media profile to offer a seamless support experience.

 ---

 ## 🚀 Features

-- 🔐 **Authentication**

-  - JWT login and protected routes
-  - Role-based access: Admin, Agent, User

-- 🧾 **Ticket Management**
+- 🏪 **Business Account**

-  - Users can create and view tickets
+  - Each business owner can create a unique account.
-  - Agents can view & respond to assigned tickets
-  - Statuses: `open`, `pending`, `closed`
+  - Get a unique URL to embed on a website or share on social media.
+  - Manage support settings and team members from a centralized dashboard.

+- 👨‍💼 **Admin Dashboard**

+  - View all tickets and chat sessions.
+  - Assign agents to handle tickets.
+  - Monitor response times and customer satisfaction.

 - 💬 **Real-Time Messaging**

   - Socket.IO for live ticket-based conversations
   - One chat thread per ticket
   - Message storage with timestamps

+- 🧑‍💻 **Agents**

+  - Support agents can access assigned tickets and participate in live chats.
+  - Role-based access to avoid data leakage across businesses.

+- 🙋 **Users / Customers**

+  - Customers can create a ticket or start a chat — anonymously or with an account.
+  - Logged-in users can view ticket history and continue past chats.

+- 💬 **Chat & Ticketing Integration**

+  - Real-time chat with auto-escalation to ticketing.
+  - Chat history stored with the ticket for complete context.

+- 📊 **Analytics**

+  - Track metrics such as ticket resolution time, chat response rate, and agent performance.

+- 🔒 **Authentication & Roles**

+  - Secure signups and logins for Admins, Agents, and Users.
+  - Role-based dashboards and access control.

 - 🧠 **Backend Structure**
   - Modular Mongoose schemas: User, Ticket, Message